Exceptional Points in Gyrator-Based Circuit and Nonlinear High-Sensitivity Oscillator: EPD in Parallel Configuration

-We show two configurations in which we get an EPD by using gyrator-based circuits.
-Indeed, series and parallel resonators are here utilized in two different configurations.
-Later on, we will write the required circuit equations in Liouvillian formalism.
-The eigenvalue problem is solved, leading to resonant frequencies, and the condition for obtaining EPD at the desired frequency is introduced.
-Finally, we show the perturbation effects on the circuit's eigenfrequencies, and we verify our theoretical calculations by using a time domain circuit simulator (Keysight Advanced Design System (ADS)).
-Then, in order to provide a comprehensive analysis of the presented circuits, in Sections \ref{subsec:Series-RLC} and \ref{subsec:Parallel-RLC}, we account for losses in the resonators and we analyze the eigenfrequencies by perturbing the value of the resistances in each resonator.
+We show a configuration in which we get an EPD by using a gyrator-based circuit.
+Two parallel resonators are utilized in two different lossy/lossless configurations.
+We briefly introduce the gyrator element and later on, we write the required circuit equations in the Liouvillian formalism.
+Then, we solve the eigenvalue problem to calculate the resonant frequencies (i.e., the eigenfrequencies) and determine the conditions for obtaining EPD at a desired frequency in a lossy circuit.
+We discuss the conditions for real-valued EPD frequency and stability in the system.
+In order to provide a comprehensive analysis of the presented circuit and its stability, in Section \ref{subsec:PP}, we study the eigenfrequencies in the lossless resonators, and we verify our theoretical calculations by using a time-domain circuit simulator (Keysight Advanced Design System (ADS)).
+Then, we provide an example and the eigenfrequency dispersion with respect to changes in parameters and we show the perturbation effects on the circuit's eigenfrequencies.